devourerOfBits80/alc/INSTALLATION_GUIDE.md

 ## Partitioning

 It is a good idea to leave the recommended minimum amount of free space around 15% to 20% of the disk size in the case of *SSD* drives.
-To identify all available disks, use the *lsblk* (see above) or *fdisk* command.
+To list partition layout on all block devices use the *parted* command.

-> \$ fdisk -l
+> \$ parted -l

 ### Create the partitions